assabayadilet/spark-restaurant-weather-etl/README.md

 **Requirement**

-> Store the enriched data (i.e., the joined data with all the fields from both datasets) in the local file system, preserving data partitioning in the parquet format.
+Store the enriched (joined) restaurant–weather data in the local file system in Parquet format.
+For easier exploration and querying, partition the output by restaurant location.

 **Implementation**